Introduction to TCM

 Materia Medica

-Back to Main Page
+Back to Home

-Reference: The Modern View of the Immune System - The components
+Reference: Modern View of the Immune System

 White blood cells known as lymphocytes form one of the most important components of the immune system.
 The cells destined to become lymphocytes originate in the bone marrow.
 Some of them travel in the blood to the thymus gland in the neck, where they mature into T-lymphocytes.
 The thymus gland seems to have a role in ensuring that only those T cells that recognize foreign proteins (as opposed to the body's own proteins) are released into the circulation.
 Some of the immature cells remain in the bone mar row for the rest of their development, however, and they become B-lymphocytes.
 Once mature, the T and B cells migrate in the blood to the spleen, the lymph nodes and other components of the lymphoid tissue, such as the tonsils.
 The spleen is an organ found on the left side of the body, just below the diaphragm.
 One of its functions is to filter circulating microorganisms from the blood.
 Lymphocytes present in the spleen are ready to respond to any foreign microbe that appears.